exakat/exakat-docs/Reference/Rules/Php/WrongTypeForNativeFunction.rst

 Wrong Type For Native PHP Function
 ++++++++++++++++++++++++++++++++++

-  This rule reports calls to a PHP native function with a wrongly typed value.
+  This rule reports calls to a PHP native function with values of the wrong type.
+With modern PHP versions and strict_typing, it generates a Fatal `error <https://www.php.net/error>`_.

 .. code-block:: php